 To allow cookies in Chrome

-- Click the Configuration and Customization button on the top right of your Chrome toolbar, then select Settings from the menu that appears, as shown in the below figure.
+- Click the menu button in the top right corner of the browser window (three vertical dots), then select Settings from the menu that appears, as shown in the figure below.

-- In the Cookie settings page, select Allow all cookies if it is not already selected, as shown in the below figure.
+- Select Allow third-party cookies if it is not already selected, as shown in the figure below.
 This ensures that EchoVideo content will appear properly, even if embedded in an LMS or other website frame.